 How do I get temporary car insurance on someone else’s car?

 There are a number of reasons you might need to drive someone else’s car.
 For example, if you’re a student heading home for the holidays, you may want to borrow a friend or parent’s car so you can get from A to B while you’re there.
 Or you might be moving house and need to borrow a friend’s vehicle to transfer your belongings.

 If you need to get covered on someone else’s car, one option is to get added as a named driver on the car owners’ insurance policy.
 However, depending on how long you require cover for and their insurer’s administration fees, this can sometimes work out to be an expensive option.

 Alternatively, you could have a look into taking out your own temporary car insurance policy.

-Here at Endsleigh, we offer two types of temporary car insurance:
+Here at Endsleigh, we offer a few types of related car insurance through our partners:

-If you’re not a student, you can take our short term car insurance with DayInsure, which allows you to protect your vehicle, or insure yourself on someone else’s, from 1 hour to 30 days.
-Get a quote here.
+Find out more about temporary driver insurance for non-students.
+This cover allows you to protect your vehicle, or insure yourself on someone else’s, from one hour to 30 days.

 Last updated: January 2023.